isabella232/contributions-bot/README.md

 ## Credit where credit is due

-Big thanks to [All Contributors](https://allcontributors.org/) for the foundations of this bot.
+Big thanks to [All Contributors](https://allcontributors.org/) for the basic foundations of this bot.

 ## What this is